 Technical Support.
-Distributor shall employ a competent technical support organization to provide training, application and first-line technical support for the Products to its Customers, responding to Customer inquiries within twenty-four (24) hours.
-Distributor and its staff shall develop and maintain sufficient knowledge of the Products, and competitive offerings to be able to demonstrate and support the Products for Customers.
+Distributor shall employ a competent technical support organization to provide training, application and first-line technical support for the Products to its Customers, responding to Customer inquiries within twenty-four (24) hours Distributor and its staff shall develop and maintain sufficient knowledge of the Products, and competitive offerings to be able to demonstrate and support the Products for Customers.
 Distributor will ensure that only Distributor’s engineers who have been specifically authorized by Massivit will request technical assistance from Massivit’s technical support specialists and provide care and support to Customers.

 Service Engineer Training.
 Distributor shall participate in all Massivit sales and technical training courses, ensuring that all relevant Distributor personnel attend such training.
 Massivit may provide training to Distributor for new Product releases during the term of this Agreement, and Distributor shall ensure that its relevant personnel are present for such training sessions.
 All such training will be provided on a mutually agreeable date and will be based on Massivit’s standard training materials.
 Such training will be conducted at Massivit’s premises, unless otherwise specified by Massivit.
 Distributor shall be responsible for all travel, living, salary, insurance, and other costs and expenses incurred by its personnel in connection with all such training.
 If the training is conducted other than at Massivit’s premises, Distributor shall cover the expenses of the trainer assigned by Massivit to execute such training.

 Spare Parts and Tools.
 Distributor shall purchase from Massivit the recommended Spare Parts and service tools for the Products as prescribed by Massivit to adequately provide proper service in the Territory.
-Distributor will maintain adequate Spare Parts inventory levels.
-And will hold all spare parts in inventory in good shape and in accordance with Massivit instructions for storage conditions if such are available and applicable.
+Distributor will maintain adequate Spare Parts inventory levels, and will hold all spare parts in inventory in good shape and in accordance with Massivit instructions for storage conditions if such are available and applicable.

 Consumables.
 Distributor shall purchase from Massivit the recommended consumables for the Products to adequately provide proper service in the Territory.
 Distributor will maintain adequate inventory levels and will maintain all consumables in inventory and along the distribution in the Territory in good shape and in accordance with Massivit instructions for storage and handling conditions if such are available and applicable.